jolin-nexthink/nxt2itsm/README.md

 ### For an offline installation:

-Copy the three following files from the offline_installation folder in the home directory of your user (i.e. /home/nexthink)
+Copy the offline_yum_packages folder in the home directory of your user (i.e. /home/nexthink).
+Once this is done, run the following commands

+	cd /home/nexthink/offline_yum_packages/
+	sudo rpm -Uvh *.rpm

+Copy the three following files from the offline_installation folder

 	npmbox.npmbox
 	pm2.npmbox